pyta-uoft/pyta/packages/python-ta/docs/debug/index.md

 The `SnapshotTracer` has the following limitations:

 1. Due to differences in Python interpreters, this context manager only works with Python versions >= 3.10.
-2. The context manager does not step into any function calls.
-Calling functions within the traced function may lead to undefined behavior.
+2. The context manager only steps into Python functions defined in the same module as the traced context.
+Calls into external modules and builtins are not traced.
 3. `SnapshotTracer` uses [`sys.settrace`] to update variable states, and therefore is not compatible with other libraries (e.g., debuggers, code coverage tools).